-It’s easy to stay active in Danville and Boyle County, where residents have many choices for sports and recreational activities, both indoors and outdoors.
+It’s “game on” in Danville and Boyle County, where residents have many choices for sports and recreational activities, both indoors and outdoors.

 Parks in Boyle County provide residents and visitors with activities to enjoy all year, and Millennium Park in Danville is one of the biggest in the area.
 Millennium features baseball, football, soccer and softball fields, a skate park, playgrounds, dog park, picnic areas, walking trails and a lake.

-Henry Jackson Park in Danville has baseball fields and playgrounds.
-It has undergone some recent improvements, doubling the size of its paved walking trail to 1.2 miles and adding nine holes to its disc golf course to make the venue a full 18-hole facility.
 At Cowan Street Park, an open field allows a variety of uses that include football, soccer and baseball practices; a basketball court and playgrounds are also in the park.
+Henry Jackson Park in Danville has baseball fields and playgrounds and has undergone some recent improvements, doubling the size of its paved walking trail to 1.2 miles and adding nine holes to its disc golf course to make the venue a full 18-hole facility.

 The William E. "Bunny" Davis Recreation Complex is a popular recreation resource for residents, with racquetball and tennis courts, an outdoor 25-meter swimming pool, step/aerobic and dance classes, and free weights and cardiovascular equipment areas.
 There is also a wallyball court and basketball courts, and karate classes are available.